SM-1998/GellanGumTemparatureControl_WO_emulsification/README.md

 * `DallasTemperature`
 * `ArduinoJson`

-2. Configure WiFi
+### 2. Configure WiFi

-At the top of the `.ino` file, find and change these lines to match your local WiFi network:
+At the top of the `.ino` file (included below), find and change these lines to match your local WiFi network:

 ```cpp
 const char* ssid = "YourNetworkName";
 const char* password = "YourWiFiPassword";

 3. Find Sensor Addresses (CRITICAL STEP)